 Mitigation of Losses for the Non-Breaching Party

 When an anticipatory breach of contract occurs, the law requires the compliant party to act quickly to avoid potential losses, costs, or expenses that would take place as a result of the failure to fulfill a contract.
 This is also known as mitigating damages.
 When the innocent party doesn't try to mitigate damages to their fullest, he or she won't have the ability to get full restitution.

 This duty to minimize damages is a basic rule that outlines how much the innocent party can receive if the case goes to court.
 Any repudiatory act gives the non-breaching party plenty of time to minimize damages in the eyes of the law.
 If he or she fails to do so, it's his or her own fault.
 The breaching party isn't held responsible if the other party doesn't take action as soon as possible.

 If you need help with drafting a buyout agreement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.